whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ## v2.4.x ➞ v2.5.0

+### *(new feature)* snowflake_listing resource
+Added a new preview resource for managing listings.
+Check the official Snowflake documentation to know more [about listings](https://other-docs.snowflake.com/en/collaboration/collaboration-listings-about).
+You can read about the resource limitations in the documentation in the registry.

+> **Warning** This resource isn't suitable for public listings because its review process doesn't align with Terraform's standard method for managing infrastructure resources.
+The challenge is that the review process often takes time and might need several manual revisions.
+We need to reconsider how to integrate this process into a resource.
+Although we plan to support this in the future, it might be added later.
+Currently, the resource may not function well with public listings because review requests are closely connected to the publish field.

+> **Note** For inlined manifest version, only string is accepted.
+The manifest structure is not mapped to the resource schema to keep it simple and aligned with other resources that accept similar metadata (e.g., service templates).
+While it's more recommended to keep your manifest in a stage, the inlined version may be useful for initial setup and testing.

+This feature will be marked as a stable feature in future releases.
+Breaking changes are expected, even without bumping the major version.
+To use this feature, add `snowflake_listing_resource` to `preview_features_enabled` field in the provider configuration.

 ### *(new feature)* Added `storage_aws_external_id` field in the `storage_integration` resource

 Previously, this field was read-only.
 In this version, this field is an optional configurable attribute.
 Additionally, we added a new `describe_output` field to handle this field properly (read more in our [design considerations](v1-preparations/CHANGES_BEFORE_V1.md#default-values)).
 Note that fields other than `storage_aws_external_id` do not leverage this field.
 This will be addressed during the resource rework.